-Applicants who do not meet all admission standards as described in this section of the catalog, if recommended by the Admissions Advisory Committee and the Associate Vice President for Academic Affairs, will be admitted on probation.
+A pplicants who do not meet all admission Standards as described in this section of the catalog, if recommended by the Admissions Advisory Committee and the Associate Vice President for Academic Affairs, will be admitted on probation.
 Students admitted on probation should take no more than 12 credit hours per semester and must achieve a 2.0 grade point average.
 Students admitted on probation should not take accelerated or Internet courses.
 If students have not complied with the stipulations of their admission for their first semester of attendance, they may not be allowed to enroll in the following semester.

-Special Admission - Non-Degree-Seeking
+Special Admission - Non-Degree-

-NON-DEGREE - A student may be permitted to enroll in courses without formal admission to a degree program.
+Seeking non-degree - A student may be permitted to enroll in courses without formal admission to a degree program.
 Non-Degree Seeking students must provide proof that course prerequisites have been met.
 Students without a high school diploma or equivalent cannot enroll in Park classes unless they are part of a cooperative program between Park University and the student's current institution.
 A non-degree-seeking student is not eligible to receive financial aid.
-A student may enroll in a total of 15 credit hours while classified as non-degree-seeking.
-Such students need permission to enroll in each course from the academic department offering the course.
+A student may enroll in a total of 30 credit hours while classified as non-degree-seeking.
+If proof that course pre-requisites have been met, then the campus center may enroll the student; otherwise, the academic area Program Chair must be consulted to approve course enrollment.